zoro9519/aichatter/README.md

 ## Usage

-Once the extension is installed and configured, it will appear withing contentObjects when rendered.
+Once the extension is installed and configured, it will appear when contentObjects are rendered.

 ## License